Edward Douglass White: Chief justice

 On December 12, 1910, President William Howard Taft nominated White to become Chief Justice of the United States, following the death of Melville Fuller.
 The appointment was unusual, as White was the first incumbent associate justice to be appointed as chief justice.
 (John Rutledge, a former associate justice, had been given a recess appointment as chief justice in 1795).
 The wisdom of elevating an associate justice to chief justice was questioned, as were Taft's motives for selecting White.
 Nonetheless, the Senate confirmed White the same day, and again on a voice vote.
 He became the nation's ninth chief justice on December 19, 1910.

 White was generally seen as one of the more conservative members of the court.
 He originated the term "Rule of Reason."
 He also joined the Hammer v.
 Dagenhart decision, ruling that the federal government could not ban child labor.
 However, White also wrote the 1916 decision upholding the constitutionality of the Adamson Act, which mandated a maximum eight-hour work day for railroad employees.
 White's background as a Democrat, Confederate veteran and Southern lawyer might have predicted legal positions that would have sought to curtail federal power.
 Yet, surprisingly, White articulated nationalist positions in his decisions, much like President Taft.
 He supported expanded regulation and taxation by Congress.
 He was usually conservative in racial issues, as were most justices.
 However, he wrote the majority decisions in favor of civil rights in important cases.
 Late in life, he expressed sorrow at the entire Civil War experience and his role in it.

-As chief justice at a time when the Court's work was carried out with more than 8,000 cases brought each year before the court, and only a few clerks to work for all the members of the Court, White held weekly meetings with fellow jurists, assigned all the cases and wrote the majority opinions in 711 cases, as well as 155 dissenting opinions, all opposing income taxes.
+As chief justice at a time when the Court's work was carried out with more than 8,000 cases brought each year before the court, and only a few clerks to work for all the members of the Court, White held weekly meetings with fellow jurists, assigned all the cases and wrote the majority opinions in 711 cases, as well as 155 dissenting opinions.
 He wrote for a unanimous Court in Guinn v.
 United States (1915), which invalidated the Oklahoma and Maryland grandfather clauses (and, by extension, those in other Southern states) as "repugnant to the Fifteenth Amendment and therefore null and void."
 Nevertheless, Southern states quickly devised other methods to continue their disfranchisement of blacks (and in some cases, many poor whites) that withstood Court scrutiny.

 In 1918, the Selective Draft Law Cases upheld the Selective Service Act of 1917, and more generally, upheld conscription in the United States, which President Taft said was "one of his great opinions."